On Schwinger pair production between D3 branes: The interaction amplitude

 \section{The interaction amplitude}

-In this section we will present the interaction amplitude for the system of the D3-D3 system, which is what we need to derive open string pair production rate in the next section.
-This closed string cylinder amplitude can be read from the general amplitude given in \cite{Jia:2019hbr} as
+In this section we will present the interaction amplitude for the D3-D3 system, which is what we need to derive open string pair production rate in the next section.
+The closed string cylinder amplitude can be read from \cite{Jia:2019hbr} as